COVID In Colorado: Vaccines Can Cause Worrisome Side Effect For Women

 Rogers admits she took a look with an ultrasound.

 “It’s always different to be on the patient side of the experience,” she said.
-“It was a sigh of relief the second day when it started to improve rather than worsen.”READ MORE: Colorado Receives $18 Million To Help Build, Renovate, Modernize Affordable Housing
+“It was a sigh of relief the second day when it started to improve rather than worsen.”READ MORE: Check Out The Progress With DIA's Great Hall Project

 Rogers is not alone.
 She showed CBS4 the mammograms of another physician who’d gotten a vaccine.